m-ik05/mediaStreaming/README.md

 User B is from Country B and is subscribed to platforms 2 and 3.
 He can only access Content 1, 4. due to limited amount available in Country B, even though technically he should be able to access both B and D

+What should be returned after running the program:

+Content was never seen yet!
+Content was never seen yet!
+Content is unavailable for user!
+End of tests

+The first three messages are not errors, they actually show that the program is working correctly and not letting like or dislike shows that were not watched (lines 113-118 in testing.cpp).
+The third message comes from test on line 149 in testing.cpp, when the program tries to add content that is not yet available to the user